jpweber/jpweber.io/content/blog/taking-advantage-of-deadmans-switch-in-prometheus.md

-With that your prometheus instance should be sending regular interval alerts to your alert manager.
-The alert manager is now configured to capture these alerts and route them to your external service, which will then raise a signal if it stops recieving these alerts.
+With that, your prometheus instance should be sending regular interval alerts to your alert manager.
+The alert manager is now configured to capture these alerts and route them to your external service, which will  then signal if it stops recieving these alerts.
 See the below diagram for how this should be flowing

 ![deadmananimated](/images/deadmananimated.gif)

-> need to land this plane with a conclusion
+Monitoring systems are important to know this are working as you expect.
+But trust in your monitoring system is equally if not more important.
+Monitoring your monitoring system is a step in making that trust stronger.
+I'm sure some of you are thinking, but how do you monitor, your monitoring system monitor.
+Well, as they say its turtles all the way down.
+One could keep building this forever but at some point it needs end with something that is considered acceptable.
+This isn't a silver bullet, but it is something that will solve for _most_ cases.

+There will be a part two to this post where I go in to `Cole`  and how one can use it  monitor the health of their alerting  system.